Wine Body Explained

 Acidity

-Higher acidity makes wine feel lighter and more refreshing, even if alcohol levels are similar.
+Higher acidity often makes a wine feel lighter, brighter, and more refreshing.

 Light, Medium, and Full-Bodied Wine Examples